edhowland/viper/completed.md

 You can o filename.ext and then  'meta vip' to get started.

+This completes:

+## Move ./etc/keymaps ... .json to local/etc

+Create a way to load these when viper package is loaded

 ### Made load package a new function

 #### The app stack as it now stands